-Reduction of disclosure threshold from 1% to 0.5% The Code's disclosure regime was revised recently to provide greater transparency.
+Suggested amendment Rationale for not implementing Reduction of disclosure threshold from 1% to 0.5% The Code's disclosure regime was revised recently to provide greater transparency.
 The Code Committee will continue to monitor the appropriateness of the disclosure threshold.
 Reintroduction of restrictions on the speed at which substantial acquisitions of shares can be made Reintroducing rules equivalent to the Rules Governing Substantial Acquisitions of Shares abolished in 2006 would place an unnecessary restriction on share dealings where control of a company was not passing or being consolidated.
-Shortening of offer timetable The maximum period for the publication of offer documents should remain at 28 days since: (a) offer periods are likely to become shorter as a result of the proposed changes to the 'put up or shut up' regime described above; (b) it is not normally in an offeror's interests to delay the publication of its offer document; and (c) for a securities exchange offer requiring the production of a prospectus, the offeror is likely to need the full 28 days.
-Separate advice for offeree shareholders The Rule 3 adviser's advice to the offeree board, the substance of which is disclosed to offeree shareholders, should be relied upon as being genuinely independent.
-A requirement for separate advice for shareholders would increase costs without any material benefit.
+These rules restricted the speed at which persons were able to increase a holding of shares and rights over shares between 15% and 30% of the voting rights of a company, 30% being the threshold at which the Code considers control of a company to pass.
+Shortening of offer timetable The maximum period for the publication of offer documents should remain at 28 days since: (a) offer periods are likely to become shorter as a result of the proposed changes to the "put up or shut up" regime described above; (b) it is not normally in an offeror's interests to delay the publication of its offer document; and (c) for a securities exchange offer requiring the production and approval of a prospectus, the offeror is likely to need the full 28 days.
+Separate advice for offeree shareholders The Rule 3 financial adviser's advice to the offeree board, the substance of which is disclosed to offeree shareholders, should be relied upon as being genuinely independent.
+A requirement for separate advice for shareholders would increase costs without providing any material benefit.
 Splitting up of dealing, voting and offer acceptance decisions The Code Committee will give further consideration to whether proportionate measures could be introduced to enhance transparency where the dealing, voting and offer acceptance decisions attached to a discloseable shareholding have been split between two or more persons.
 Disclosure of offer acceptance/scheme voting decisions Increased transparency in relation to offer acceptance or scheme voting decisions would not provide significant benefits.